myles3850/myles3850/README.md

 I love all things open source, and aspire to help build data driven technology that can assist those who need it.

-Before i tell you more about me, let me quickly save that response we just got.👨🏽‍💻
+Now you know a bit about me, let me quickly save that response we just got.👨🏽‍💻

 ```sql
 START TRANSACTION;